DIRECTcut/testcafe-examples/examples/client-scripts/README.md

 These examples show how to inject custom scripts into tested webpages.

-## Inject a Node.js module into a tested page
+## Inject a Node.js Module into a Tested Page

 **Test Code**: [inject-a-nodejs-module.js](inject-a-nodejs-module.js)